Vedant2311/FTL-project/README.md

 Now, if we assume that the energy of the original DFTL system is decreasing monotonously, then to prevent that it was tried that if the energy of the system decreases below a fixed threshold value, then the velocities of the system are updated by a FTL method (i.e a DFTL with *s_damping* =0).
 But then it can happen that the energy of the system would just shoot up, resulting in a very unstable update and that would keep on propagating in the further time steps.
 So for this issue, an other DFTL was added which would be more damped than the original DFTL and thus such unstable spikes would get prevented.
 As it can be seen, the computational requirements for this method will nearly be the same for the Original DFTL method

 Now, it was very trivial to assume that the positive values of *s_damping* will mean a system with monotonously decreasing energy, and monotonously increasing for negative values.
 Indeed, it was found that the system follows a very vague energy curve (even for the case when *s_damping* equals 1, which was posed in the paper as the theoretical solution for the uneven mass distribution).
 So, the behavior of the system becomes very unstable and there won't be any guarantee that the system will indeed behave the way we want it to be.
-Also, because of the sudden shifts in the *s_damping* value, the system seems to be behaving in an unnatural manner.
+Also, because of the sudden shifts in the *s_damping* value, the system seems to be behaving in an unnatural manner

+### Quad Combine method

+Just like in the **DFTL_Quad** method, the value of *s_damping* is kept to be changing monotonously, it was tried to apply the same principle to the **FTL_Mem** method, where a similar *s_damping* is used, as the multiplying factor for the correction term involved corresponding to the positions of the particles.
+It was also considered having the velocity correction term as well and varying it's *s_damping* as well

+If we refer to the *s_damping* for the positions and velocites as *s_p* and *s_v* respectively, then the following major observations were obtained

+  - On decreasing only the *s_v*, having *s_p* as 0 gives the **DFTL_Quad** method
+  - On decreasing only the *s_p*, having *s_v* as 0 gives the system which has better performance than **FTL_Mem**, but is still more damped than the DFTL result
+  - On decreasing both the *s_v* and *s_p* makes the system much more damped and this has no physical significance either
+  - On increasing one and decreasing the other while having their sum to be a constant, simulates a behavior much similar to the one obtained from the DFTL with *s_damping* as the same constant

+Thus, this method could act as a good theoretical improvement over DFTL, just that it will be **at least** as damped as the DFTL method.
+Also, an other important observation regarding this method was that that the energy plots for the physically feasible implementations of this method were not monotonically decreasing.
+Rather, they were having a significant increase in the energy in the beginning of the simulation (This jump was kind of negligible for the **DFTL_Quad** method)

+### Other methods which will not work for this problem

+  - Blending FTL and DFTL (*s_damping* = 1) with varying weights such that the total energy of the system nearly remains constant.
+This method will have an overhead of finding the weights, thus making the computation much slower

-## Summary of all the different improvements over DFTL
+## Summary of all the major methods discussed here

 ### DFTL_Quad